Typefounding/underlineStrikethrough/README.md

 #### Authors
 Started by Ben Kiel in 2014.
 Ryan Bugden ([@ryanbugden](https://github.com/ryanbugden)) did a bunch of work updating and improving it in 2023.

-#### Authors
-Started by Ben Kiel in 2014.
-Ryan Bugden (@ryanbugden) did a bunch of work updating and improving it in 2023.